senayaraya-56/ECG-Signal-Processing-MATLAB/README.md

 - Export of processed results to CSV
 - SQL-based analytical layer for classification and insights

+ECG_Engineering_Project.m is the MATLAB code SQL_Analysis.t is the SQL code
+Plot's and tables displayed in the output folder, will be from the sample data, from the data folder,

 ## Signal Processing Pipeline (MATLAB)
 1. Import ECG data from CSV files
 2. Apply bandpass filtering